carmenrobres/portfolio/docs/term2/09-ResearchTrip.md

 **Moving forward, I aim to further explore the concept of touch, which I did not fully delve into during the trip.
 Although it may not directly relate to nature, I intend to incorporate elements that instill peace and tranquility into my future projects.
 For instance, integrating natural scented candles or sounds reminiscent of water and birdsong can foster a sensory connection with nature, facilitating relaxation and detachment from urban life.**

 ## Deliverable
+In this project, we embarked on a hike and recorded various sounds along the way.
+We captured repetitive sounds with a musical quality, mainly water and birdsong.
+These recordings formed the basis for a song that would encapsulate our entire journey.
+The beginning of the song reflects the inception of our project, mirroring the ascent up the mountain—calm and steady.
+As we progressed, the music transitioned to a playful tone, echoing our interactions with the snow and the serene pause for lunch, where we paused to immerse ourselves in nature's symphony.
+Then, the melody shifted to reflect the more challenging phase of our hike, as we ascended further up the mountain, contending with increasingly adverse weather conditions.
+This segment of the song became more dynamic, mirroring the intensity of our uphill climb amidst the rain.

 Listen to the song Jorge and I created :)